elenderg/PAL-1000/instruções de compilação.md

 `If the field's nickname is not any valid field name, clear the field's nickname.`

-`If the field's name is not any valid field name, abort with "'_" then the field's name then "_' is not a valid field name._" and the field's locus; exit.`
+`If the field's name is not any valid field name, abort with "'" then the field's name then "' is not a valid field name." and the field's locus; exit.`

 `To resolve a variable:`